Islamic design

 The origin of the name dhow is still argued over today.
 One story I was told is that its real origin was in one of the Arabic words for a lamp or light.
 Supposedly a British sailor asked a local for the name of ‘that over there’, pointing at a boat with a lit lantern, and was told dhow, the Arab thinking the sailor was asking about the most obvious thing to be seen in the dark, the lamp.
 Like most apocryphal stories it’s unlikely, but I still like the story.

 The etymology of many of the terms has much to do with the wide area over which the boats roamed for centuries.
-Indo-Persian mixed with African and Arabic vocabularies and, as much of the traditions were not written down but verbal, attempting to discover roots and meanings is difficult.
+Indo-Persian mixed with African and Arabic vocabularies and, as much of the traditions were not written down but verbal, attempting to discover roots and meanings can be difficult, and I am neither an etymologist nor linguist.

 A fishing boat in Doha Bay